 Next stop is the Coral Gables Venetian Pool – a pool that “recalls design features from the Venetian Lagoon in Italy”.
 Known as the “Venetian Casino” and opened in 1924, the Venetian Pool was designed and built in an old coral rock quarry.
 Artesian wells displace some 820,000 U.S. gallons (3,100 m3) of fresh water on a daily basis, which makes it the largest freshwater pool in the U.S.A.
 The Venetian Pool features an island, a grotto, and two waterfalls.

 “Little Cuba” is one of Miami’s nicknames.
 Hence, our last stop is the Cuban district of Miami where ‘local’ people are peacefully playing domino.
-In the Cuban district, you can purchase Dominican cigars (back in 2007, Cuban goods were still embargoed, but due to the recent rapprochement of U.S.-Cuban relations, who knows – probably Cuban cigars will also be sold soon).
+In the Cuban district, you can purchase Dominican cigars (back in 2007, Cuban goods were still under embargo, but due to the recent rapprochement of U.S.-Cuban relations, who knows – probably Cuban cigars will also be sold soon).

 Tips on How to Enjoy the Sunshine City in the Best Way Possible